utdevnp/pro-contact/README.md

     <li>POST / contact  - Save contact detail in database and send message to email </li>
 </ul>

-<p>After publishing you are able to change the form design as per your requirement , You can also able to able to made UI validation. </p>
+<p>After publishing you are able to change the form design as per your requirement , You can to able to made UI validation. </p>

 ### How to Contribute
 <ol>